-Configure the properties of the Veritas Access Streamer.
+1 Configure the properties of the Veritas Access Streamer.

 Name Definition Example value Veritas Access Address The hostname of the Veritas Access storage system. s3.isaa Veritas Access Port The port where the server on Veritas Access Storage system listens for http requests.
-8143 Veritas Access Access Key The access key of the user to access the bucket.
+8143 Access KeyVeritas Access The access key of the user to access the bucket.
 Veritas Access Secret Key The secret key of the user to access the bucket. http/https Denotes whether SSL should be used to connect to server.
-Yes Veritas Access Bucket The bucket where the partition data will be stored. evbucket
+Yes Veritas Access Bucket The bucket where the partition data is stored. evbucket